aexnimbus/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 ![docker_build.png](assets/docker_build_frontend_js.png)

-- if all goes successful run this to run the docker container images
+- if all goes successful type in the terminal to run the docker container images

 ```
 docker run -p 3000:3000 -d frontend-react-js